Snow and Ice

 How We Clear Snow and Ice

-Snow plowing operations are generally not effective if there is less than a three-inch accumulation of snow.
+Snow plowing operations are generally not effective if there is less than a two-inch accumulation of snow.
 Crews follow the same routes for spreading sand and salt for icy conditions and small accumulations of snow.

 Snow plowing: Parked cars and driveways

-When snow accumulations reach three inches deep, crews will begin to plow around cars that are left parked on the street.
+When snow accumulations reach two inches deep, crews will begin to plow around cars that are left parked on the street.
 Persons should move them off the street prior to plowing operations or they will be responsible for digging them out.

 A windrow of snow is left at the curb when city crews plow snow.
 Residents and businesses who need access to those drives will be responsible for removing the windrow after crews have plowed the street.